HackYourFuture/HTML-CSS/Week0/README.md

 ### Did you do the following?:

-- Write an "hallo :hand:" in Slack?
+- Write "hallo :hand:" in Slack?
 - Did you add a card to Trello with your name and added the link to your application assignment (CodePen)?
 - Did you create a Github account?